------INDICATIONS AND USAGE-----
+----INDICATIONS AND USAGE--

-BIVIGAM is an Immune Globulin Intravenous (Human), 10% Liquid, indicated for the treatment of primary humoral immunodeficiency (PI).
+BIVIGAM is an Immune Globulin Intravenous (Human), 10% Liquid, indicated for the treatment of adults and pediatric patients 2 years of age and older with primary humoral immunodeficiency (PI).
 [1]

 -----DOSAGE AND ADMINISTRATION------Intravenous Use Only

 Indication Dose Initial Infusion Rate Maintenance Infusion Rate (if tolerated) PI 300-800 mg/kg every 3-4 weeks 0.5 mg/kg/min for first 10 minutes.
 Increase every 20 minutes (if tolerated) by 0.8 mg/kg/min up to 6 mg/kg/min.